Bikeman868/Urchin/Urchin.Server.Owin/Ui/web/MVVM/readme.md

 `BoundRepeater` binds to `ModelListBinding` property in the view model, and presents all of the items in the list by constructing a view for each view model in the bound list.
-When items are added or removed from the list the 'BoundRepeater' will add and remove views from the UI.
+When items are added or removed from the list the `BoundRepeater` will add and remove views from the UI.

 `BoundList` is similar to `BoundRepeater` except that it wraps each view in a `li` and attatches `onCllick` handlers to allow the user to choose items from the list.
 It can also render add/remove buttons that allow the user to create new models with corresponding view models.
-These changes will be reflected in other views bound to the same view model.

 `BoundGrid` is similar to `BoundRepeater` except that it wraps each view in a `div` decorated with css classes that can make the divs tile.
 It also attatches `onCllick` handlers to allow the user to choose items from the grid.